-On November 20, 2016, Cardinal LP entered into a services agreement with Siemens Canada Limited (now Siemens Energy Canada Limited), pursuant to which Siemens Energy Canada Limited provides maintenance services in respect of the gas turbine at Ingredion's 15 MW cogeneration plant and expires in 2023.
+On November 23, 2023, Cardinal LP entered into a services agreement with Siemens Energy Canada Ltd., pursuant to which Siemens Energy Canada Ltd. provides maintenance services in respect of the gas turbine at Ingredion's 15 MW cogeneration plant and expires in 2034.